-Managing multiple social media from multiple clients is no easy task as it requires time and a lot of organization.
+Managing multiple social media accounts from multiple clients is no easy task, as it requires time and a lot of organization.
 However, social media professionals can rely on a variety of free tools to make their routine easier, such as post-scheduling platforms.

 When offered for free, these tools often have some limitations, but they greatly streamline the work of social media and help save resources for investing in other tools, such as social network reporting platforms.

 New: Instagram now allows you to schedule posts without the need for a tool.
 Scheduling is done directly by the Facebook Creative Studio.
-We did a text and video tutorial explaining how to simply use Instagram scheduling.
+We did a text and video tutorial explaining how to use Instagram scheduling simply.

 Check out the list below that we made by indicating some free tools to schedule posts.

 The free version of Buffer allows you to connect one type of account via social networks, such as a Facebook account, a Google+ account, an Instagram account, etc. Buffer is very didactic and intuitive, with an extension for Google Chrome, Firefox, and Safari browsers that make the use of the software even faster.

 Despite having a 10-post programming limit for almost all social networks, Buffer gives you the ability to track the performance of your content and is available for phones using iOS and Android operating systems.

 Buffer was founded in 2010 by Leo Widrich and Joel Gascoigne.
 The paid version of Buffer offers more features and starts at $ 10 per month.

 2) Social Oomph